hadxp/blender/PacImportExport/README.md

 the userid 290513750027534356 on discord.
 If you find bugs or want to suggest improvements for the collada exporter, please open an issue on the upstream [GitHub repository](https://github.com/godotengine/collada-exporter).

+## Pac Import
+1. Click on File>Import>PAC Import
+2. Select an pac file to import
+3. Done

+## Pac Export
+1. Click on File>Export>PAC Export
+2. Select the pac file, in which the mesh ( DAE ) should be replaced
+3. Done

+## Better Collada Export
+1. Click on File>Export>Better Callada (.dae)
+2. Select a filepath to where the file, should be saved, or the file which should be overwritten
+3. Done

 ## License